ai-xiaihai/WT2017-GradingAnonymization/README.md

   - Where this redaction file will be executed?
   - Where do I get list of student names?
   - Which language?
 Python

+# Part 2: hide students' names in student submission file name.
+* Need to change the existing grader (pregrader, send) or make a new file that work with the existing grader
+* Need a hash function for students' cs account name